Vortex Dynamics During Pinch-off of Micro-Droplets: Experimental Setup and Measurements

 \section{Experimental Setup and Measurements}

 The schematic for the microfluidic chip is shown in figure~\ref{fig:1}(a).
 The microfluidic channel is fabricated using polydimethyl siloxane (PDMS) following standard lithography, as discussed in \citet{Jain_soft_matter}.
-The width ($W_\mathrm c$)-to-height (\textit{h}) ratio of the droplet generator is kept at three to ensure that the dominant flow dynamics occur in the observation plane.
+The channel width-to-height $(W_c/h = 270/90$ with $\pm$ 8 $\mu m$ deviation in each of the dimensions resulting from the fabrication process) ratio of the droplet generator is kept around three to ensure that the dominant flow dynamics occur in the observation plane with the neck width ($W_n$) being 200 $\mu m$.
 The nomenclature is shown in figure~\ref{fig:1}(a).
-Two syringe pumps are used for pumping the continuous (silicone oil, $\nu_\mathrm {c}$ = 50 cst) and dispersed phase (water, $\nu_\mathrm {d}$ = 1 cst) at different flow rates, regulating $\lambda$ between 4 and 12.
-The ratio of droplet diameter ($D_\mathrm {d}$, i.e., the final droplet size at steady state) to \textit{h} of the channel, varied from 2.3 - 1.5 with increasing $\lambda$.
-The value of $\sigma$ for the oil/water interface is 25 mN/m measured using the standard pendant drop method.
-The value of Bond number (\textit{Bo} = $\Delta\rho g l^{2}/\sigma$, $\nabla\rho$ being the density difference, \textit{g} the gravitational acceleration and \textit{l} being a characteristic length ($\sim$\textit{O}($10^{-6}$))) is much less than unity ($\sim$\textit{O}($10^{-4}$)) justifying gravitational forces to be neglected.
+The drop geometry is defined using the ratio $D_d/h$ ($D_\mathrm {d}$, i.e., the final droplet size at steady state).
+Two syringe pumps are used for pumping the continuous (silicone oil, $\nu_\mathrm {c}$ = 50 cst) and dispersed phase (water, $\nu_\mathrm {d}$ = 1 cst) at different flow rates, regulating $\varphi$ between 4 and 12.
+The ratio of droplet diameter to \textit{h} of the channel, varied from 2.3 - 1.5, with increasing $\varphi$ resulting in an ellipsoidal drop geometry.
+The value of $\sigma$ for the oil/water interface is 25 mN/m, measured using the standard pendant drop method.
+The value of Bond number (\textit{Bo} = $\Delta\rho g l^{2}/\sigma$, $\Delta\rho$ being the density difference, \textit{g} the gravitational acceleration and \textit{l} being a characteristic length ($\sim$\textit{O}($10^{-6}$))) is much less than unity ($\sim$\textit{O}($10^{-4}$)) rendering gravitational forces negligible.
+A global Reynolds number ($Re$) defined as \textit{Re} = $\rho_c u_c W_c/\mu_c$ gives a value of the order of 0.01.
+However, being a multiphase system, we can define $Re$ based on local flow parameters during necking as will be discussed in section~\ref{sec:VD post}